evgeny-goldin/maven-plugins/README.markdown

 * [Issue tracker](http://evgeny-goldin.org/youtrack/issues/pl).

-* Only Maven 3 is supported!
+* **Only Maven 3 is supported!**

-* Run `mvn clean install` to build and install the plugins into your local Maven repository.
+* Run `"mvn -s settings.xml clean install"` to build and install the plugins into your local Maven repository.